Core-2-Extreme/Video_player_for_3DS/README.md

   * On other system, run `make 3dsx` for `.3dsx` only build or `make all` for `.3dsx`+`.cia` build.

 ## Recommended resolution
-On NEW 3(2)DS, it is recommended to use [patched Luma3DS](https://github.com/Core-2-Extreme/Luma3DS/releases/) for better performance.

 Videos that in this resolution will be played without any problems in most of the situations.
 |  Recommended resolution  | mpeg1video | mpeg2video |    H263+   |    H264    |    H265    |
 | ------------------------ | ---------- | ---------- | ---------- | ---------- | ---------- |